Partnership oath in Japan: Partnership System Inter-Municipality Collaboration Network

-On April 1, 2024, the governments of Osaka and Hyogo prefectures established an Partnership System Inter-Municipality Collaboration Network (パートナーシップ制度自治体間連携ネットワーク) as a common mutual agreement through which signatory jurisdictions, including prefectures, cities, towns and villages, may recognize and process each other's partnership registries for purposes of travel or relocation, eliminating the need for returning a certificate to a former jurisdiction of residence, the need to submit documentary proof of non-marriage and the need to repeat the oath.
+On April 1, 2024, the governments of Osaka and Hyogo prefectures established a Partnership System Inter-Municipality Collaboration Network (パートナーシップ制度自治体間連携ネットワーク) as a common mutual agreement through which signatory jurisdictions, including prefectures, cities, towns and villages, may recognize and process each other's partnership registries for purposes of travel or relocation, eliminating the need for returning a certificate to a former jurisdiction of residence, the need to submit documentary proof of non-marriage and the need to repeat the oath.
 The Network agreement requires those relocating between member jurisdictions to submit a completed Declaration Continuation Form, proof of a certificate from their prior residence, proof of a change of address for both partners and personal identification.
 On October 23, 2024, 17 prefectures (Aichi, Akita, Aomori, Fukui, Fukuoka, Gifu, Gunma, Ibaraki, Mie, Nara, Niigata, Oita, Saga, Shiga, Toyama, Wakayama and Yamagata) and 150 cities, towns and villages announced their registries' accession to the network agreement effective November 1.
 As of April 9, 2025, Tochigi Prefecture acceded to the network.
+On October 1, 2025, Tottori prefecture joined the network.
 As of 1 October, 17 cities and towns in the Kagawa Prefecture acceded to the network, bringing the number to 261 member municipalities.

-The governments of Fukushima, Kagawa, Nagano, Shimane, Shizuoka, Tokushima, Tokyo, Tottori, Yamaguchi and Yamanashi prefectures, all of which have registries, have yet to announce their accession.
+The governments of Fukushima, Nagano, Shimane, Shizuoka, Tokushima, Tokyo, Yamaguchi and Yamanashi prefectures, all of which have registries, have yet to announce their accession.

 List of partnership oath systems

-As of 1 October 2025, the following 541 municipalities and 31 prefectures have established a same-sex partnership oath system, comprising about 93% of the Japanese population.
+As of 1 August 2026, the following 566 municipalities and 31 prefectures have established a same-sex partnership oath system, comprising about 93.79% of the Japanese population.
 Two other jurisdictions have policies which have yet to be dated.
 Prefectures are bolded.
 An asterisk (*) indicates that familyship registration is also available.